 1 bay leaf

 Then in small batches, puree the soup in a blender.
 I really like a silky soup, so I then strained it through a Chinois strainer into a clean pot.
 Add a touch of cream or a little more stock if you'd like and re-warm.
-Garnish with asparagus spears, creme fraiche, herbs such as thyme or tarragon, or croutons.
+Garnish with asparagus spears, creme fraiche, herbs such as thyme or tarragon, or croutons and a drizzle of olive oil.
 This goes great with slices of french bread, smeared with goat cheese and browned under the broiler for about 3 minutes.

 Soup lasts two days in the refrigerator.
 Happy Spring!!